birkin/concurrency_template_code/README.md

 - write up this readme.
 - figure out where to put "Usage" instructions (ie sourcing the py venv or the rust env settings file)
 - maybe add a dummy env-settings file. -- no need for now; if I have add more settings, I will then.
+- set up dummy architecture to create a queue of jobs, limited by a capacitor/semaphore number.

 ---